USNS Hayes: Inactivation and evaluation for other use

+Acoustics measurements ship, Naval Surface Warfare Center

 Hayes was reacquired by the Navy during fiscal year 1986 and was converted into an Acoustic Research Ship at Tacoma Boatbuilding Company, Tacoma, Washington.
-MSC placed the ship back into service in 1992, this time as USNS Hayes (T-AG-195).
+Conversion was 95% complete in December 1990, when the vessel was removed from Tacoma Boatbuilding and completed at Naval Shipyard Bremerton, Washington.
+Conversion was completed with Hayes delivered to the U.S. Navy in June 1992.
+MSC placed the ship back into service in 1992 designated as T-AG-195.

+Hayes, managed by the Naval Surface Warfare Center, Carderock Division and based at Cape Canaveral, Florida, was assigned to support the Naval Undersea Warfare Center’s Atlantic Undersea Test and Evaluation Center (AUTEC) for measuring submarine acoustic signatures.
+The main operating location for the ship was at the division's South TOTO Acoustic Facility (STAFAC), located in Tongue of the Ocean.

 Hayes was equipped in 1994 with one-of-a-kind sensor arrays, including three acoustic deploy-able buoys from each of which were suspended a custom designed seven hundred channel High Frequency Baffled Cylindrical Array designed and built by the Westinghouse Oceanic Division of Annapolis, MD; and a Low Frequency Array of vertical line arrays designed and constructed by SAIC of McLean, Virginia.
 Each buoy provided over 1500 acoustic channels of information that required extensive processing by two Cray IV computers also custom designed for the application.
 The arrays and computer created a fully steerable sensor suit that could isolate noise sources in the submarines and assist in determining the source of excessive noise emitted by the submarine.

 Submarines to be used for test and development, and to be quietened by engineers using the data from the Hayes, would pass submerged through the three buoy arrays in the deep waters off Andros Island, Bahamas.

-History of operations
+The measurement capability at STAFAC was transitioned from Hayes to a fixed, bottom moored three-dimensional tracking, performance measurement, and data collection system of bottom and water column sensors estimated to save $4 million per year installed April – August 2008 with initial operating capability in October.

-Hayes was assigned to underwater acoustics research for the purpose of reducing the acoustic noise of underwater submarines.
-She was struck from the Naval Register in 2008 and laid up at the Philadelphia Naval Shipyard.
+Hayes was struck from the Naval Register in 2008 and laid up at the Philadelphia Naval Shipyard.